Varla Eagle One: Blistering Speed and Insane Range on a Budget

 Varla Eagle One Speed Modes

-The Varla Eagle One has a LOT of speed modes.
-First, there are three-speed modes (gears) on the LCD display (1,2,3).
+The Varla One Eagle has a LOT of speed modes.
+First, the LCD display has three-speed odes (gears) (1,2,3).

-Then, on the left handlebar, you have two buttons:
+Then, on the left handlebar, you have two b tons:

 1. Eco / Turbo